 Out of concern about the impact of chronic disease on employee health and well-being, the cost of health care coverage, and competitiveness, employers are adopting health promotion and disease prevention strategies, commonly referred to as workplace wellness programs.
 However, the challenge for every employer in the United States is how to engage individuals in taking an active, meaningful and sustainable role in their health and well-being.
 Offering effective wellness programs that lead to healthy sustainable lifestyles must not be underestimated in our present economic environment.
 Implementing and expanding employer wellness programs may offer our nation the opportunity to not only improve the health of Americans, but also help control health care spending.

-Global Music & Wellness works with for -profit and non-profit employers to help their employees achieve optimal health and well-being through the following:
+Cincinnati Music & Wellness Coalition works with for-profit and non-profit employers to help their employees achieve optimal health and well-being through the following:

 - To promote a culture of wellness by working with senior management

 - To educate employees that mental/emotional well-being is equally important as physical fitness

 - To provide fun-filled recreational music making wellness programs with scientifically proven health benefits

 - To offer opportunities to measure psycho-social changes through data gathering/data analysis

 Peer-reviewed scientific research on HealthRHYTHMS demonstrated the following benefits:

 - Reduces Turnover